Coorbits for projective representations with an application to Bergman spaces: Atomic decompositions and frames

 with convergence in $\fS^*$.
 The convergence is in $\coBP$ if $C_c(G)$ is dense in $B$. \end{enumerate} \end{theorem}

-These results can be proven by applying Theorems 3.4, 3.6 and 3.7 from \cite{Christensen2012} to the representation $\rho_\sigma$ of $G_\sigma$.
-To do so we need to define an appropriate solid BF-space on $G_\sigma$.
-There are many choices for such BF-spaces and two different approaches have been presented in \cite{Christensen1996} and \cite{Darweesh2015}.
-However, we find it useful to avoid making this choice and to work directly on the space $B$.
+These results can be proven by applying Theorems 3.4, 3.6 and 3.7 from \cite{Christensen2012} to the representation $\rho_\sigma$ of the Mackey group $G_\sigma$.
+This requires us to define an appropriate solid BF-space on $G_\sigma$.
+There are many more or less natural choices for such BF-spaces and two different approaches have been presented in \cite{Christensen1996} and \cite{Darweesh2015}.
+The more natural choice is found in \cite{Darweesh2015} where a minimal extension, naturally isomorphic to the original choice, is considered.
+The drawback is, that the space is not solid.
+In this paper we wish to avoid making this choice and to work directly on the group $G$ and the Banach space $B$.
+One of the advantages is that the atoms are obtained via sampling at points in the group $G$ and in a reproducing kernel subspace of $B$.
+This makes the apprach presented here natural.
+In \cite{Christensen1996,Darweesh2015} the atoms are instead obtained from sampling at points in the extended group $G_\sigma$ on an reproducing kernel subspace of functions on $G_\sigma$.
+Moreover, the other two approaches rely on the topology of $G_\sigma$ being the product topology of $G\times\T$, a property which can only be ensured if the multiplier is continuous.
+This property is utilized when choosing the sample points in $G_\sigma$ (see for example the proof of Theorem 6.1 on p.
+1305 of \cite{Christensen1996}).
+The present approach avoids this assumption on $\sigma$.
 The calculations differ non-trivially from \cite{Christensen2012} by the occurrence of the cocycle, and the details are carried out in the appendix.

-It should also be mentioned that the results in the appendix do allow for the use of non-differentiable $u$ in case there is another way to estimate the local oscillations of the kernel.
+The result above is focused on using differentiable vectors as atoms.
+It should be mentioned that this is not strictly necessary, since the results in the appendix can be used for vectors that are not necessarily differentiable.
+It is possible to obtain atoms for non-differentiable vectors, as long as it can be shown that convolution with local oscillations of the kernel $W_u^\rho(u)$ is bounded on the space $B$ (see Corollary~\ref{cor:convosc}) .
+We intentionally left this to the appendix, since smooth vectors suffice for our intended application.